Ernst Badian: Early life and education

 Badian was born in Vienna in 1925 and in 1938 fled the Nazis with his family to New Zealand.
-There he attended the University of Canterbury, Christchurch (then Canterbury College), where he met his future wife Nathlie Ann Wimsett.
+There he attended the University of Canterbury, Christchurch (then Canterbury University College), where he met his future wife Nathlie Ann Wimsett.
 He received a BA in 1945 and an MA the following year.

 After a year teaching at the Victoria University of Wellington, Badian went to University College, Oxford, where he studied under George Cawkwell, gained a first class BA in Litt Hum in 1950, an MA in 1954 and a DPhil in 1956.
 In addition, he gained the degree of LittD from New Zealand's Victoria University of Wellington in 1962.

 Academic career

-After teaching in the universities of Sheffield, Durham, and Leeds in England and at the State University of New York, Buffalo, he was appointed to Harvard's Department of History in 1971 and was cross-appointed to the Department of the Classics in 1973.
+After teaching in the universities of Sheffield, Durham, and Leeds in England and at the University at Buffalo, he was appointed to Harvard's Department of History in 1971 and was cross-appointed to the Department of the Classics in 1973.
 He became John Moors Cabot Professor of History Emeritus in 1998.

 An active promoter of classical studies in the United States, Badian helped found The American Journal of Ancient History (1976), the Association of Ancient Historians (1974), and the New England Ancient History Colloquium.